DozyXYZ/InformationSecurityAutumn2023/h5_September2023!.md

 > Real website: theironbankofbraavos.com

 Psychological tactics:
 * Urgency and Fear: this email create a sense of urgency and fear to pressure the recipients into taking immediate action.
-Bank account suspension can cause serious panic to people
+Money Laundering is a serious crime and bank account suspension can cause serious trouble to people
 * Authority and Trust: Head of the Anti Money Laundering Department gives the authority and look very legitimate in this situation
 * Personalization: The email include the name of the victim to make the email look more authentic and personalized